 Any task which is more than trivially repeated, especially if accuracy is important, and can be reasonably automated, must be automated.
 The only way to scale without a huge increase in human resource cost and human errors is to automate.
 This also frees you up from the mundane to focus on high-value items.
 In the long run, the investment will not only be worth it, it will be necessary.

 When it can be done reasonably, write tests to go with your code.
 I’m not suggesting about going crazy with unit tests, in my experience that’s not what usually breaks.
 With solid developers, it’s the integration function that cuts across components is the more frequent issue.
-But those are also generally hard to automate testing for.
+But those are also generally the hardest to automate testing for.
 But if you can automate integration testing, then you can run it frequently and inexpensively, which will yield great payoffs in bug finding and QA cost savings.
 Scale!

 Test your code before you merge it.
 Have proven confidence that it works instead of expecting QA to catch basic problems.
 We currently have a dedicated QA team.
 But don’t get lazy and expect them to catch issues in your code.
 The QA team finding a problem in your code should be an exception and not the rule.
 The QA team is generally better at finding edge cases and interesting integration scenarios.
 But you as the developer should do enough testing of your own code in your development environment before you git commit + push that you have confidence in your code because you saw it actually do the right thing, not because you are arrogant.